edithturn/edithpuclla/content/categories/outside-work/my-first-london-marathon-2025.md

 In this plan, a post-race recovery strategy was included so we could continue running and stay active after the marathon (after proper rest, of course) instead of collapsing and giving up forever, hehehe.

 We also had a group chat with all NSPCC runners.
-Our coaches, including another amazing one, Steven Campell, were always checking our training logs, keeping us on track.
+Our coaches, including another amazing one, [Steven Campbell](https://www.strava.com/athletes/12990691), were always checking our training logs, keeping us on track.
 We shared our experiences, motivated one another, celebrated small victories, and supported each other through the tough moments.

 ![Running training group](/img/london-marathon-2025/image05.jpg)